OpenNHM/AvaFrame/docs/moduleCom5SnowSlide.rst

 The standard inputs required to perform a simulation run using :py:mod:`com1DFA` can be found here: :ref:`moduleCom1DFA:Input`.
+In contrast to :py:mod:`com1DFA`, in :py:mod:`com5SnowSlide`, resistance areas represent areas of rigid obstacles such as buildings.
 There is a run script to perform a snow slide com1DFA run: :py:mod:`runCom5SnowSlide.py`, and the configuration settings can be found in ``com5SnowSlide/com5SnowSlideCfg.ini``.
 The snow slide-specific parameters are: